 - Catheterize and/or urinate at least 5 times per day

-- Empty your bladder before playing sports or going on a long car ride
+- Empty your bladder before going on a long car ride

 - Take medications as instructed, even if you feel fine